verbose/readme-includes/templates/assemble/help.md

 * Visit Assemble's [middleware documentation](http://assemble.io/middleware/), or [general documentation](http://assemble.io/)
 * Ask general questions or get help on [StackOverflow](http://stackoverflow.com/questions/tagged/assemble).
 Please remember to use the `assemble` tag in your questions.
 * Don't like Assemble?
-Here are some [other static site generators](https://www.youtube.com/watch?v=iRgPaB7pWA4) you might find interesting.
+Here are some [similar projects](https://www.youtube.com/watch?v=iRgPaB7pWA4) you might find interesting.

 ## Bugs and feature requests